xHayden/obsidian-mochi-cards-pro/README.md

 To export, simply select the cards you want to export, use CMD+P to open the command picker, and chose "Export Card from Text".
 Follow the prompts.

+__To export cards, you have to highlight the cards you'd like to export.__

 ## Demo
 ![Demo](https://img.hayden.gg/7dee8e8af29674e3a05273917223354f.gif)